RTFC Homepage

 New:

-the add-ins for Microsoft Word are now also available in DOTM format.
-Starting with Word 2007, after installing RTFC, the files will be exchanged for the previous add-ins in DOT format.
-This happens as soon as the Hypertext Wizard is invoked.
-The DOTM format is based on the Office Open XML format, which is preferred by administrators over the DOT format.
-It's more efficient and allows you to enforce stricter macro antivirus security policies.
-For backward compatibility, both file variants are now stored in the installation directory of RTFC.
-Remember that if you use your own digital signature, the new templates must now be signed.
+The add-ins for Microsoft Word are now also available in DOTM format.
+From Word 2007 onward, the files are exchanged for the previous DOT-format add-ins after RTFC is installed.
+This happens as soon as the Hypertext Wizard is called up.
+The DOTM format is based on the Office Open XML format, which administrators prefer over the DOT format: it is more efficient and allows stricter security policies to be enforced with regard to macro virus protection.
+For backward compatibility, both file variants are now kept in the RTFC installation directory.
+Please remember that if you use your own digital signature, the new templates now need to be signed.

 Improvement:

-when trying to print an empty file in Braille, a corresponding error message appears.
-Previously, a dialog was displayed to open a file for printing.
+When attempting to print an empty file in Braille, an appropriate error message now appears.
+Previously, a dialog for opening a file for printing was shown instead.

 9.07